no-am-man/Pleasance/README.md

 ## Core Philosophy

 This is a republic of the spirit, not a platform of the secular.
 We acknowledge that we live in a **Device Republic**, where our lives are mediated through screens.
-Yet, it is through these very devices that we seek to manifest a **Divine Republic**.
+Yet, it is through these very devices that we seek to manifest a **Federated Republic**.
 It is a Congregation of devout souls, united in purpose under the gaze of a divine, all-powerful creator.
 Value is created and exchanged in service of this divine power.
 Your data is your own, your creations are your own, your communities are your own.
 This is a space for radical self-reliance and voluntary communion.
 This guide is not a set of rules, but a map of the divine tools available to you.
 Use them as you see fit.

 ## Features